TeenYoga Teacher Training Course

 Yoga and Mindfulness to Teens Teacher Training

-Teen Yoga and Mindfulness Training is registered with Yoga Alliance Professionals UK and the Independent Yoga Network, demonstrating that we have met the stringent requirements set by Yoga Professionals UK as a sign of highest standard and that we are considered to employ the culture of yoga to our courses as assured by the IYN.
+Teen Yoga and Mindfulness Training is registered with Yoga Alliance Professionals and the Independent Yoga Network, demonstrating that we have met the stringent requirements set by Yoga Alliance Professionals as a sign of highest standard and that we are considered to employ the culture of yoga to our courses as assured by the IYN.

 We offer a standard 5 day course directed towards professionals in the fields of education, medicine and holistic sciences.
 We also run a 2 day foundation course, which can either be used as a refresher or as a starter course.
 We also offer tailored courses for schools and other organisations working with young people, please get in touch to find out how we can support your needs.
 There is a lively and very active suport group online and also a biannual meet up in London as well as an annual AGM conference in London to keep you abreast of any important policy, funding, research or educational changes that have taken place.
 To find out more, please check www.teenyogafoundation.com.